achrisdale/TNBase/Docs/DevNotes.md

 ### Release

 The release of TNBase application is fully automated using GitHub Actions.
-To trigger a new release creation process, create a new version tag directly on the `master` branch using the following command:

-`git tag v*.*.*`

-Here the value `v*.*.*` represents new version using semantic versioning pattern of `major.minor.path`, for example `v1.5.0` or `v2.0.0`.

-Once the tag is create it has to be pushed to the origin using the following command:

-`git push origin --tags`

-This will trigger the pipeline that can be observed in Actions tab on GitHub.
-After the successful run a new Release should be available at https://github.com/achrisdale/TNBase/releases
+Simply add release notes to the `Release Notes.txt` file following the existig format.
+Any new version in the release notes will automatically trigger the release process as follows:

+- Adds a new git tag and creates a new release under https://github.com/achrisdale/TNBase/releases when built on master branch, or
+- Uploads installation file as a build artefact when built on any other branch, i.e. pull request